 How many drinks does one bottle make?

-Each of our bottles make 28 drinks at our recommended mix.
+Each of the 950ml bottles make 38 drinks at our recommended mix.
 You can adjust to suit your preference.
 Also we give you guidance based on a 25ml measure but if you want to go by eye in a glass work on the ratio of 1 Drinks Kitchen aperitif to 7 of your mixer.
+You can of course mix it to suit you but it is a concentrate so not meant for neat consumption.
+If you want it as a stronger short drink, try shaking in a cocktail shaker 1 part DK to 4 parts still water and serve over ice.

 What should I mix it with?